i582/cfmt/README.md

 ### HEX colors

-If the standard colors are not enough for you, then you can use the colors in the `HEX` format (note, not all terminals support all colors fully!).
+If the standard colors are not enough for you, then you can use the colors in the `HEX` format (*NOTE: not all terminals support all colors fully!*).

 ```go
 cfmt.Println("This is a {{red color}}::#ff0000")